 Marist in Manhattan

+There are many reasons a semester in New York will be the highlight of your college experience.
 National surveys consistently show that internship experience benefits students when it comes to seeking jobs and launching their careers.
 These are just a few of the many benefits students receive from doing internships:

 - Gain professional experience

 - Get a competitive edge in the job market